datacarpentry/image-processing/_episodes/06-blurring.md

 ![Cat eye pixels](../fig/05-cat-eye-pixels.jpg)

-In a blur, we consider a rectangular group of pixels surrounding the pixel to filter.
-This group of pixels, called the *kernel*, moves along with the pixel that is being filtered.
-So that the filter pixel is always in the center of the kernel, the width and height of the kernel must be odd.
+When we apply a filter, we consider a rectangular group of pixels surrounding each pixel in the image, in turn.
+The *kernel* is another group of pixels (a matrix / small image) the same size, that moves along with the pixel being worked on by the filter.
+The width and height of the kernel must be odd, so that the pixel being worked on is always in its center.
 In the example shown above, the kernel is square, with a dimension of seven pixels.

 To apply this filter to the current pixel, a weighted average of the the color values of the pixels in the kernel is calculated.
 In a Gaussian blur,